Chapter 20. Coordination Chemistry (Inorganic Chemistry)

 ① Coordination number = Number of bonds formed by the central metal = Steric number = Number of orbitals participating in hybridization

-② Oxidation state of central metal = Charge of coordination compound - Sum of charges of ligands coordinated
+② Oxidation number of central metal = Charge of coordination compound - Sum of charges of ligands coordinated

-○ Oxidation state of central metal determines the number of electrons forming the MOs of the coordination compound
+○ Oxidation state of central metal determines the number of electrons forming the molecular orbitals of the coordination compound

 ○ Difference in formation constants is mainly due to differences in entropy change